utlib/collections-uoft/README.md

 3. Search and discovery for collections and digital objects
 4. User management and authentication (CRUD for collections and digital objects)
 5. Statistics for collections and digital objects
-6. "Exhibit" pages about collections and items stored in Collections U of T
+6. The ability to create "simple pages" for content _about_ collections and items stored in Collections U of T

 Collections U of T is not:
 * A digitization service